 Learn how to do something that you need.

 Any of these things can be a big, big deal for your business.
 I strongly encourage you to get started on this list.
 Devote time each day for the next week to completing the things I’ve shared with you.
 One per day.
-Look back 24 hours from now, and then 7 days from now, to see how monumental this has been for you.
+Look back 24 hours from now, and then 7 days from now, to see how monumental this has been for y

-This was culled from Jimmy Brown – one of my mentors.
+This was culled from ou.